MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/cloud-adoption-test-lab-guides-tlgs.md

 - [The lightweight base configuration](https://docs.microsoft.com/microsoft-365/enterprise/lightweight-base-configuration-microsoft-365-enterprise)

-    Create an Microsoft 365 Enterprise E5 trial subscription.
+    Create a Microsoft 365 Enterprise E5 trial subscription.

 - [The simulated enterprise base configuration](https://docs.microsoft.com/microsoft-365/enterprise/simulated-ent-base-configuration-microsoft-365-enterprise)

-    Create a simplified intranet running in Microsoft Azure infrastructure services and an Microsoft 365 Enterprise E5 trial subscription.
+    Create a simplified intranet running in Microsoft Azure infrastructure services and a Microsoft 365 Enterprise E5 trial subscription.

     This is optional and needed if you want to build a simulated enterprise configuration for hybrid identity.